frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 Each one of the operations corresponds to variations of `debug`, `error`, `info`, and `warn` which cover most use cases when performing logging in an application.

 The _frees-logging_ module contains built-in interpreters for both Scala.jvm and Scala.js which you may use out of the box.
-The JVM handler interpreter is based on the [Verizon's Journal Library](https://github.com/Verizon/journal) and the JS handler in [slogging](https://github.com/jokade/slogging).
+The JVM handler interpreter is based on the [Verizon's Journal Library](https://github.com/Verizon/journal) and [Log4s wrapper](https://github.com/Log4s/log4s).
+In addition, the JS handler interpreter is based on [slogging](https://github.com/jokade/slogging).

 ### Wrappers available

-Freestyle logging supports two wrappers for logging the messages, `SLF4J` and `log4s`.
-These wrappers are available in `free` and `tagless`.
+Freestyle logging supports two wrappers for logging messages, `journal` and `log4s`.
+These wrappers are only available for `free` and `tagless` in JVM.

-You can use one of them depends on your requirements but whatever you choose, the usage will be the same.
+You could use either both, depending on your requirements, and the usage would be quite similar.

 To use `log4s`: